pinnacle-comp/pinnacle/README.md

 ## A Small Note
 This is currently just a summer project I'm working on, but I hope that I can work on it enough that it becomes somewhat usable!
 If development slows down during the rest of the year, it's because :star:university:star:.

-Also the only layout is kinda wonk right now if you close all but one window